BlenderCharacters/6_Simple_Characters/README.md

 + Creating additional geometry quickly
 + Using Vertex Groups as a control for modifiers
 + Demonstration of modifier speeding up Workflow

+### 13 Intersecting Geometry
++ Discuss when it is OK
++ Discuss when it will ruin a model
++ Pros and Cons